 Your rabbit will still choose on occasion to attack the chairs instead of chew sticks.
-Again, say to him in a firm not loud voice ‘No’.
-If he persists, pick him saying ‘No’ and place him gently in his cage.
+Again, say to him in a firm, but not loud voice, ‘No’.
+If he persists, pick him saying ‘No’ and place him gently in his enclosure.
 He should eventually get the message.

 It is perhaps surprising and very sad, how often a surrendered rabbit turns out to be a wonderfully bright, responsible animal.
 The rabbit just needs consistent, gentle handling and a measure of compassion.
 The time spent with your bunny, getting to know him on his own terms and to appreciate his own unique personality, will pay off in a more contented, rewarding companion.

-When selecting accommodation for your rabbit, be careful that you do not purchase a cage that it will quickly outgrow.
-So-called “starter” cages may look roomy enough to hold a small bunny, but remember that a small bunny may grow to be a good-sized adult.
-Even if the rabbit you adopt is a dwarf breed, you should remember that it will spend much of its time in the cage.
-The roomier the cage, the happier your rabbit will be.
+When selecting accommodation for your rabbit, be careful that you do not purchase an enclosure that it will quickly outgrow.
+So-called “starter” enclosures may look roomy enough to hold a small bunny, but remember that a small bunny may grow to be a good-sized adult.
+Even if the rabbit you adopt is a dwarf breed, you should remember that it will spend much of its time in the enclosure.
+The roomier the enclosure, the happier your rabbit will be.

 A clean, roomy cage is a good start, but it is no substitute for adequate exercise and stimulation.
 Think of it from your bunny’s point of view.
-Life in a cage must be pretty boring.
+Life in an enclosure must be pretty boring.
 Therefore, you should be prepared to spend some time every day, preferably several times a day, supervising your rabbit as he explores the world around him.
 Bunnies do not always know what is good for them.
-You may find a nibble out of your chair leg or an electrical cord if you do not supervise the walk about.
+You may find a nibble out of your chair leg or an electrical cord if you do not supervise the walkabout.
 Make sure you tack or raise all wires out of your new bunny’s reach.

 Keep in mind that most rabbits, while they enjoy this kind of attention, do not like being picked up and carried around.
 Rabbits have an instinctive fear of falling and are not comfortable unless they have all four feet on solid ground.
 Please ensure children in your household understand this fact.
 When you do pick up your rabbit, ensure it feels secure.
 Different rabbits will require different approaches, and you will soon learn how best to handle your own bunny.
 It is important, however, to fully support the hindquarters and to steady the rabbit as it is being lifted.
 NEVER pick your rabbit up by the ears or allow your child to do so.
 This causes intense pain to the animal.

 The following information is a guide only.
 For questions about diet or any other aspects of your rabbit’s care, you should consult a veterinarian who is knowledgeable about rabbits.
-It is very important that your rabbit receive most of his nourishment in the form of good-quality rabbit pellets, which are available at most pet stores.
-They should look and smell fresh, not musty, and should be bought in relatively small quantities to ensure they do not become stale and lose their nutritive value.
+It is very important that your rabbit receives most of his nourishment in the form of good-quality hay, which are available at most pet stores.
+Rabbit pellets can also make up a small portion of their diet.
 Schedule mealtime at about the same time each day, and give fresh pellets for each feeding.
-Another important element in your rabbit’s diet is hay, which provides roughage and helps to prevent the development of gastric hair balls, a serious health problem.
-Alfalfa hay is sold with other small-animal supplies at most pet stores.
+Hay provides roughage and helps to prevent the development of gastric hairballs, a serious health problem.
+Timothy hay is sold with other small-animal supplies at most pet stores.
 As with the pellets, it should be as fresh as possible.